ArfatAli99/profiles_to_all/README.md

-Here's a README template for the **Profiles to All** project:

 ---

 # Profiles to All

-**Profiles to All** is a tool designed to streamline the creation and sharing of travel profiles for partners like **Sabre, Amadeus,** and **Travelport**.
-It automates profile generation and simplifies data synchronization with travel providers.
+**Profiles to All** is a tool Travel Api's designed to streamline the creation and sharing of travel profiles for partners like **Sabre, Amadeus,** and **Travelport**.
+It automates profile generation and simplifies data synchronization with travel providers using umbrella faces.

 ## Features